o-leolleo/blog/content/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci.md

 ## Running aws-nuke

 With the `nuke-config.yml` file in place, I can run the commands explained on the snippet below.
-Whilst here I pass the access key id and secret explicitly, there are other options explained on the [tool docs](https://github.com/rebuy-de/aws-nuke#aws-credentials).
+Whilst here I pass the access key ID and secret explicitly, there are other options explained on the [tool docs](https://github.com/rebuy-de/aws-nuke#aws-credentials).

 ```bash
 # dry run